CHILD/YOUTH & PLAY THERAPY

 PARENTS WITH SPECIAL NEEDS ADVOCACY AND MEDIATION:

-- Access to assessments and diagnosis
+- Access to informal assessments and diagnosis

-- Psycho-educational, Autism, ADHD testing
+- Informal Psycho-educational, Autism, ADHD testing

 - Referral to local behavioural consultants and creating a behavioural intervention team